-Added September 2016

-Does the client have any certificates of completion/documentation of treatment module completion?
+Client's Name: DOB:

+Therapist completing intake: Date of intake:

+Index Offense:

+Past convictions / Adjudications:

-□ Yes □ No If yes, list certificates/documentation:
+Has the client previously received SOS treatment? ☐ Yes ☐ No If yes, list previous providers:

+Has the client signed releases to talk with previous treatment providers? \square Yes

+Length of time previously in treatme ent:
-Reason for discharge or transfer:

-What barriers or obstacles interfered with the client's successful engagement with the prior treatment, if any?
+Does the client have any certificates of completion/documentation of treatment module completion? ☐ Yes ☐ No If yes, list certificates/documentation: if yes, fist certificates/documentation.
+Reason for discharge or transfer: Have the following individuals been contacted for collateral information? ☐ Probation/Parole Officer ☐ Family ☐ Victim Therapist or DA's office ☐ Past Providers ☐ DHS Caseworker / DYC in Diff Case worker / Diffe What barriers or obstacles interfered with the client's successful engagement with the prior treatment, if any?
 What factors aided the client in being successful in treatment?
 (What worked well?)
 What are the client's strengths?

-Have specialized assessments (Polygraph, PPG, ABEL/Affinity) been completed?

-What was the date of the last Sex offense Specific Evaluation?
-Risk assessment results: Results in terms of critical treatment needs: Recommendations for treatment planning:

-Current Risk Level:

-Are there any specific conditions that have been previously set by the CST/MDT?
-Provide details:

-Are there any activities or special accommodations that have been previously approved by the CST/MDT?
+Have specialized assessments (Polygraph, PPG, ABEL/Affinity) been completed? ☐ Yes ☐ No Identify and provide results: What was the date of the last Sex offense Specific Evaluation?
+Risk assessment results: Results in terms of critical treatment needs: Recommendations for treatment planning: Current Risk Level: Are there any specific conditions that have been previously set by the CST/MDT?
+Provide details: Are there any activities or special accommodations that have been previously approved by the CST/MDT?
+Provide details: Are there any approved safety plans in place at this time?
+Provide details: What recommendations have been made by previous treatment providers?
+Which standards are applicable for the client? \Box Adult \Box Juvenile

-Provide details:

-What recommendations have been made by previous treatment providers?